ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws_access_keys.md

 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

-In this section you will see how to gernerate Access keys.
+In this section you will learn how to generate Access keys.
 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS.

-Feel free to seek out additional login tutorials or add more information to this page.

 ## Generate Access keys (access key ID and secret access key)